Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Type                | String               | The type of this Entry. e.g. Issuance, Retirement Body                | Struct               | Varies by type.
 Witness             | Struct               | Varies by type.
-Extension           | Pointer<Extension>   | Must be empty if version is known.

 ### TxHeader